 Thus, again by the Fourier inversion formula, we obtain

 which makes the proof complete. \end{proof} We notice that \eqref{eq:rep1_1} can be viewed as a semi-discrete inversion formula of \eqref{eq:inverse_FBI}.
-In particular, we emphasize that it is an exact representation and not an approximation, as we would get for instance with a direct discretization.
-Indeed, starting from \eqref{eq:rep1_2} and discretizing the integral over $\I_q(x)$ with a Riemann sum on a uniform grid of size $\Delta q$ yields the approximation (but not an exact representation)
+In particular, we emphasise that it is an exact representation and not an approximation, as we would get for instance with a direct discretisation.
+Indeed, starting from \eqref{eq:rep1_2} and discretising the integral over $\I_q(x)$ with a Riemann sum on a uniform grid of size $\Delta q$ yields the approximation (but not an exact representation)